Rob-Pait/dreamcloud-docs/firstapp/source/durability.rst

 Because the local filesystem is ephemeral storage, if the instance is terminated, the fractal images will be lost along with the instance.
-Block based storage, which we'll discuss in :doc:`/block_storage`, avoids that problem, but like local filesystems, it requires administration to ensure that it does not fill up, and immediate attention if disks fail.
+Block based storage avoids that problem, but like local filesystems, it requires administration to ensure that it does not fill up, and immediate attention if disks fail.